 UP Fintech Holding Limited Reports Unaudited Second Quarter 2022 Financial Results

-/EIN News/ -- SINGAPORE, Sept.
-07, 2022 (GLOBE NEWSWIRE) -- UP Fintech Holding Limited (NASDAQ: TIGR) (“UP Fintech” or the “Company”), a leading online brokerage firm focusing on global investors, today announced its unaudited financial results for the second quarter ended June 30, 2022.
+SINGAPORE, Sept.
+07, 2022 (GLOBE NEWSWIRE) -- UP Fintech Holding Limited TIGR ("UP Fintech" or the "Company"), a leading online brokerage firm focusing on global investors, today announced its unaudited financial results for the second quarter ended June 30, 2022.

 "Macro environment remained challenging in the second quarter.
 Weak market performance, particularly in the U.S. capital market, slowed down trading activities and asset growth as our clients have more exposure in the U.S. markets versus Hong Kong", stated Mr. Wu Tianhua, Chairman and CEO of UP Fintech, "On a sequential basis, despite a slight decrease in trading commissions, total revenue increased 2% to US$53.5 million.
 Net income also improved from prior quarter and the same quarter last year."